 We respond to all complaints, depending on urgency and effect, within 15 working days.
-[Target 100%] All complaints were responded to within 15 working days with 86% resolved entirely within their deadline.
-[The 2010/2011 figure was 90% but measured responses to some different factors such as complaints against charges.
+[Target 100%] All complaints were responded to within 15 working days with 90% resolved entirely within their deadline.
+The 2010/2011 figure was 81% but the database has been corrected during the current year to better reflect the actual status of some categories of complaint.
+The 2011 figure included complaints against annual charges but these have not been included in 2012 as they do not reflect compliance complaints against resource consent conditions and plan rules.
+Abandoned vehicle complaints have been included in 2012.